-Junior High Student Council raises money for their trip.
+Junior High fees are used to cover their fieldtrips.
 A small amount of money for admissions or meals may be requested for field trips.

-Students exceeding 25 points on the discipline policy (warning=1, detention=3, half day in-school suspension=5, full day suspension=10, 3 day out of school suspension=25) will not be allowed to go on the first or second semester field trip.
+Students exceeding 25 points on the discipline policy (warning=1, detention=3, half day inschool suspension=5, full day suspension=10, 3 day out of school suspension=25) will not be allowed to go on the first or second semester field trip.
 This rule does not apply to the monthly reward trips.
-Room parents often accompany their childøs class on field trips.
+Room parents often accompany their child's class on field trips in grades K-5.